CanonicalLtd/maas-docs/en/manage-cli-kernels.md

 maas $PROFILE maas set-config name=default_min_hwe_kernel value=ga-16.04
 ```

-!!!
-Note:
-    The command option `default_min_hwe_kernel` appears to apply to only
-    HWE kernels but this is not the case.
+> ⓘ The command option `default_min_hwe_kernel` appears to apply to only  HWE kernels but this is not the case.

 ## Set a minimum deploy kernel for a machine